trsqxyz/banvox/watchMeDance/Real Deal feat. Mereki.md

 Except for my
 I Got all you want
 Except for my
-I got all you want
+I got all u want
 Except for my brain
 Brain, brain, brain, brain, brain
 It's been a longtime comin